 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 Approximately half of all pheochromocytoma and paraganglioma recurrences are distant recurrences.

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat the type of recurrent cancer that you have.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent pheochromocytoma or paraganglioma.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 If treatment does not work

 Recovery from a pheochromocytoma or paraganglioma is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

 This diagnosis is stressful, and for some people, advanced cancer is difficult to discuss.
 However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
 Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.